UniHD-CEG/gpugraph500/README.md

                           (default).
 The default PTXAS optimization is -O3.
                           (Disabled by default)
   --enable-nvidia-architecture= fermi|kepler|auto|detect
-                          It is related with optimizations..
                           Selects the NVIDIA target architecture.
-Requires --enable-cuda
-                          to be selected (default).
+Requires --enable-cuda to be selected (default).
 Default option is 'detect'.
 In case detection does not succeed 'all' mode is selected.
   --enable-debug          Provides extra traces at runtime.
 (Disabled by
                           default)